freeverseio/LAOS-roadmap/README.md

 Milestone 3 will start with the deployment on Kusama, after acquiring a slot.
 We will incrementally add features to the deployed MVP.

-On the one hand, we will prioritize cross-chain transfers of the LAOS ERC721 tokens, especially to smart contract chains like Moonbeam and Astar.
+On the one hand, we will prioritize cross-chain transfers of both LAOS coins (via XC-20) and LAOS ERC721 tokens, especially to smart contract chains like Moonbeam and Astar.
 We will also finalize the Ownership chain pallet for managing ownership in the LAOS Parachain (as opposed to external EVM chains), by completing